dotnet/EntityFramework.Docs/entity-framework/core/querying/related-data.md

 ## Explicit loading

 > [!NOTE]
-> Explicit Loading support was introduced in EF Core 1.1.0.
-If you are using an earlier release, the functionality shown in this section will not be available.
+> This feature was introduced in EF Core 1.1.

 You can explicitly load a navigation property via the `DbContext.Entry(...)` API.